Set up Trusted Execution Environment (TEE)

 debug: cause: "/dev" mounted with `noexec` option

-Unable to Launch Enclaves
+Unable to Launch Enclaves: Operation not permitted

 If running sgx-detect --verbose